Priyank-0401/StreamFlixApp/SUPPORT_AGENT_SPECIFICATION.md

 # Support Agent Module Specification

-This document outlines the requirements, functionalities, and database mappings for the **Support Agent** module in the StreamFlix Subscription Billing & Revenue Management System.
+This document outlines the requirements, functionalities, and database mappings for the **Support Agent** module in the StreamFlix Subscription Billing & Revenue Management System, aligned with the current business rules (no refunds, cancellation at period end only).

 ## 1. Role & Overview

-The **Support Agent** plays a critical role in customer retention and dispute resolution.
-They are responsible for assisting customers with billing issues, processing refunds, and managing account adjustments.
+The **Support Agent** is responsible for assisting customers with account inquiries, billing questions, and subscription management.

+**Key Constraint**: In accordance with the current business logic, **refunds (full or partial) are not supported**, and subscription **cancellation is only allowed at the end of the billing period**.
+Therefore, the Support Agent's role is focused on information retrieval and customer support rather than financial adjustments.

 In the database schema, the `user` table supports the `'SUPPORT'` role in the `role` enum.
-This role will have access to a dedicated **Support Console** (to be built) in the frontend.
+This role will have access to a dedicated **Support Console** in the frontend.

 ## 2. Key Functionalities